-- Gardasil-9 (9vHPV vaccine), approved in 2014, gives protection against the same four strains as the original Gardasil, as well as five additional HPV strains (HPV-31, HPV-33, HPV-45, HPV-52, and HPV-58).
-These five strains cause approximately 15 percent of cervical cancers and are not covered by the other HPV vaccines.
-Additionally, it has the potential to prevent 90 percent of cervical, vulvar, vaginal and anal cancers.
+While there are three FDA-approved HPV vaccines on the market, only one is available for use in the US (the other two are still available for use worldwide).
+The 9vHPV, or Gardasil 9, vaccine is the only one currently on the market in the US.
+It was approved in 2014 and gives protection against the same four strains as the original vaccine (HPV-6, HPV-11, HPV-16, and HPV-18), as well as five additional HPV strains (HPV-31, HPV-33, HPV-45, HPV-52, and HPV-58).
+These five strains cause approximately 15 percent of cervical cancers.
+Additionally, this vaccine has the potential to prevent 90 percent of cervical, vulvar, vaginal, and anal cancers.

-Though these vaccines may prevent some diseases or conditions caused by certain strains of HPV, they do not protect against other sexually transmitted infections (STIs).
-As such, it's still good to use condoms or other barrier methods (such as dams) during sex to reduce the risk of STI transmission.
-Receiving the vaccine is also not a replacement for getting regular Pap smears because, even with the vaccine, it's still possible to get some strains of HPV.
-Pap tests are a great tool for detecting pre-cancerous or cancerous changes in the cervix, and early treatment for cervical cancer or pre-cancer is very effective.
-If you’re interested in getting vaccinated, make an appointment to talk with your health care provider.
-To learn more about HPV and other STIs, check out the Go Ask Alice!
-Sexually Transmitted Infections category in the Sexual & Reproductive Health archives.Alice!
+Though these vaccines may prevent some diseases or conditions caused by certain strains of HPV, they don't protect against other sexually transmitted infections (STIs).
+As such, it may be wise to consider using condoms or other barrier methods (such as dams) during sex to reduce the risk of STI transmission.
+Receiving the vaccine doesn’t mean there’s no longer a need for regular Pap tests — even with the vaccine, it's still possible to get some strains of HPV.
+Pap tests are a great tool for detecting pre-cancerous or cancerous changes in the cervix, and the early treatment for cervical cancer or pre-cancer can be very effective.
+If you’re interested in getting vaccinated, talk with your health care provider to learn more about your options.
+For more information about HPV and other STIs, check out the Go Ask Alice!
+Sexually Transmitted Infections category in the Sexual & Reproductive Health archives.